punnypenguins/projectdelve/documentation/CONTRIBUTING.md

 The shade of blue this site uses as its main color is `#1c90f3`.
 Please use that hex code for reference if you're working on any new site elements or logo/site icon improvements.

+The Project Delve website is built using [hugo-theme-learn] by @matcornic.
+If you want to make changes to the site's front matter, TOML, etc., you can find that theme's documentation [here](https://learn.netlify.app/en/).

 # Getting Started